kenatiod/MUT/Understanding Machine Understanding.md

 Despite these and other objections, Searle has maintained that the Chinese Room thought experiment successfully shows that computers, qua formal symbol manipulators, cannot be truly said to understand language or have other mental states.
 In his view, genuine understanding requires intentionality, and intentionality is a biological phenomenon, tied to the specific causal powers of brains.

-#### C.3.iv -- Continuing Influence and Debate
+#### 2.3.4 -- Continuing Influence and Debate

 The Chinese Room argument has had a profound influence on debates about artificial intelligence, the nature of the mind, and the limits of computational models of cognition.
 It has inspired numerous variations, responses, and rebuttals, with Searle further developing and defending the core argument in subsequent publications (Searle, 1984, 1990, 1992).

-Some have seen the Chinese Room as a decisive refutation of strong AI and [computationalism](https://plato.stanford.edu/entries/computational-mind/), showing that there is more to the mind than mere symbol manipulation.
+Some have seen the Chinese Room as a decisive refutation of strong AI and computationalism, showing that there is more to the mind than mere symbol manipulation.
 Others have viewed it as trading on intuitions about understanding that don't necessarily hold up to scrutiny, relying on a narrow conception of computation and a problematic distinction between original and derived intentionality (Dennett, 1987; Chalmers, 1996).

 Despite the many objections and counterarguments, the Chinese Room has remained a focal point for discussions of artificial intelligence and cognitive science.
 It has prompted reflection on the nature of understanding, intentionality, and meaning, and has challenged assumptions about the role of computation in the mind.